Click to enlarge

 In stock: 2-5 days delivery

-Upon its publication, Norwegian Wood became a cultural phenomenon in Japan, catapulting Murakami to fame.
+Upon its publication, Norwegian Wood became a cultural phenomenon in Japan, catapulting Murakami to international fame.
 It has been translated into numerous languages and adapted into a film, testament to its universal appeal.
 The book resonates with readers for its honest portrayal of human emotions and the bittersweet experience of growing up.
+For those who appreciate literary fiction that weaves personal introspection with historical context, this novel offers a rich, rewarding experience.
+The mood is one of reflective melancholy, yet a thread of resilience runs through the story, making it both heartbreaking and uplifting.

 Customer feedback